simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 09.05.2019 SB 14:44
+- Fixed problem with DBconnection being closed if running two updates during the same initiation.
+- Fixed user tests.
+- Fixed Tests not being able to connect to DB.

 ## 09.05.2019 MF
 - Changed date-format in Loan to LocalDate
 - Updated LoanDao findLoanFromUserID to filter out loans who has been returned